Bremsnes Municipality

 Bremsnes is a former municipality in Møre og Romsdal county, Norway.
 The 120 km2 municipality existed from 1897 until its dissolution in 1964.
-Bremsnes municipality surrounded the Bremsnesfjorden and it included parts of the islands of Averøya, Frei, and Nordlandet.
+Bremsnes Municipality surrounded the Bremsnesfjorden and it included parts of the islands of Averøya, Frei, and Nordlandet.
 Bremsnes essentially encircled the town of Kristiansund on the west, south, and east sides.
 The administrative centre of Bremsnes was the village of Bremsnes, where Bremsnes Church is located.

-History
+Prior to its dissolution in 1964, the 119.7 km2 municipality was the 482nd largest by area out of the 689 municipalities in Norway.
+Bremsnes Municipality was the 179th most populous municipality in Norway with a population of about 5,071.
+The municipality's population density was 42.4 PD/km2 and its population had decreased by 6% over the previous 10-year period.

+General information

-The municipality of Bremsnes was established on 1 January 1897 when the large municipality of Kvernes was divided into four municipalities: Kvernes, Kornstad, Eide, and Bremsnes.
-Initially, Bremsnes had a population of 2,917.
-On 8 July 1903, an uninhabited part of Bremsnes was transferred back to Kvernes.
+The municipality of Bremsnes was established on 1 January 1897 when the large Kvernes Municipality was divided into four new municipalities: Eide Municipality (population: 1,552) in the west, Kornstad Municipality (population: 1,599) in the central part, Bremsnes Municipality (population: 2,917) in the north, and (a much smaller) Kvernes Municipality (population: 857) in the southeast.
+On 8 July 1903, an uninhabited area of Bremsnes Municipality was transferred over to Kvernes Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, Bremsnes municipality was dissolved.
+On 1 January 1964, Bremsnes Municipality was dissolved.
 The Bolga and Valen areas on the island of Frei (population: 884) became a part of Frei Municipality.
 The Dale area on the island of Nordlandet (population: 963) was incorporated into Kristiansund Municipality.
-The rest of Bremsnes (population: 3,153) was merged with Kvernes Municipality and most of Kornstad Municipality to create the new Averøy Municipality.
+The rest of Bremsnes Municipality (population: 3,153) was merged with Kvernes Municipality (population: 693) and most of Kornstad Municipality (population: 1,356) to create the new Averøy Municipality.

+Name

+The municipality (originally the parish) is named after the old Bremsnes farm (Brymsnes) since the first Bremsnes Church was built there.
+The first element is brim which means "surf" or "the surface of the sea".
+The last element is nes which means "headland".

+Churches

+The Church of Norway had one parish (sokn) within Bremsnes Municipality.
+At the time of the municipal dissolution, it was part of the Kvernes prestegjeld and the Ytre Nordmøre prosti (deanery) in the Diocese of Nidaros.